statamic/docs/content/collections/docs/static-caching.md

 ### Time Limit

-When using the application driver, you may specify the `expiry` time in minutes.
+When using the application driver, you may specify the `expiry` time in minutes in the `static_caching.php` config file.
 After this length of time, the next request will be served fresh.
 By leaving the expiry setting `null`, it will never expire, except when you manually run `php artisan cache:clear`.

 **The expiry option is not available when using the file driver.** The generated HTML files will be served before PHP ever gets hit, and there's just nothing we can do about that.